TUM-ITR/ode-mh-planner/docs/src/index.md

 ## Getting Started

-The following sections provide a structured entry point into the package:
+The [Experiments](@ref experiments) section provides a structured entry point into the package.
+The framework is demonstrated on a glucose regulation task for Type 1 diabetes patients, and the section is organized as follows:

-- **[Inference and Sampler Tuning](@ref sampling)**: Introduces the Bayesian learning problem underlying OdeMHPlanner.
-This section explains how unknown dynamics and latent state trajectories are inferred from infrequent input–output data using the Metropolis–Hastings sampler, and how to tune and diagnose the sampler to obtain reliable posterior samples.
+- **[Experiments overview](@ref experiments):** Simulation setup, model description, prior distributions, cost functional, and baseline definitions.
-- **[Optimal Control](@ref optimal-control)**: Demonstrates how the inferred posterior models are used to formulate and solve a scenario-based optimal control problem that explicitly accounts for model uncertainty.
+- **[Inference and Sampler Tuning](@ref sampling):** How to infer unknown dynamics and latent state trajectories from infrequent input–output data using the MH sampler, including tuning and diagnostics for reliable posterior exploration.

-## Reproducing the Experiments
+- **[Optimal Control](@ref optimal-control):** How to formulate and solve a scenario-based OCP using the inferred posterior samples.

-The numerical results reported in the paper are generated using the experiment scripts provided in the repository.
+- **[Monte Carlo Study](@ref monte-carlo):** Statistical evaluation of the method across 100 independent runs.

-An overview of these experiments, including sampler diagnostics, single-run optimal control, and a Monte Carlo study, is given on the [Experiments](@ref experiments) page.
+Each subpage combines a scientific explanation with practical code examples and guidance.